-I’m Kim Johnson; and in addition to being a passionate advocate of local public media, I’m a glass artist, a dog lover, and a gardener.
-Each is a role that defines me as much as the almost 24 years that I’ve been working behind the scenes at Colorado Public Television (CPT12).
-In stepping into an interim role as general manager, I wanted to introduce myself and perhaps provide a bit of insight into the heart and soul that is CPT12.
+I'm Kim Johnson, and in addition to being a passionate advocate of local public media, I'm a glass artist, a dog lover, and a gardener.
+Each is a role that defines me as much as the almost 24 years that I've been working behind the scenes at Colorado Public Television (CPT12).
+In stepping into the role as general manager this year, I want to introduce myself and perhaps provide a bit of insight into the heart and soul that is CPT12.

 Careful management of our membership dollars has kept the business aspect of our operations moving steadily along.
-But it’s more than budgets and technical capacities that inspire me to rededicate myself to our mission everyday.
-I am part of a team comprised of individuals with interests and passions outside of work, that feed the ideas that make our programming so unique.
-Like our audience, we’re citizens and consumers that see our viewers as individuals, not merely Nielson rating numbers.
-We know that our members are not just financial donors; you are the backbone of a community doing what you can to improve and enrich the lives of others.
+But it's more than budgets and technical capacities that inspire me to rededicate myself to our mission everyday.
+I am part of a team comprised of individuals with interests and passions outside of work that feed the ideas that make our programming so unique.
+Like our audience, we live in communities both near and far from Denver, and we consider our viewers as diverse individuals, not merely Nielson ratings numbers.
+We know that our members are not just financial donors – you are the backbone of a community doing what you can to improve and enrich the lives of others.

 As I make my way into the office each morning, I am inspired by the people who walk through our front door on a daily basis.
 A business card or volunteer badge identifies them as employees or advocates of Colorado Public Television; but put that title down and you'll see artists, athletes, musicians, world travelers, glass blowers, car experts, gardeners and students of life-long learning with rich, multi-faceted lives, just like you.

-We take that same inspiration, passion and commitment into 2013.
+We will be taking that same inspiration, passion and commitment into 2015.
 And the gardener in me looks forward to continuing to tend this garden.

 CPT12 General Manager